-When you watch track and field meets on TV you may notice that the commentators frequently refer two things just after an event- the time or distance achieved and wind reading, because no matter how fast your times are, how long your distances are, your performances could not be valued as "legal" as long as the wind reading is not confirmed as "legal".
+When you watch track and field meet on TV you may notice about two things that frequently said by the commentators- the time or distance achieved and the wind reading.
+This is because no matter how fast you ran or jumped, your performance could not be valued as "legal" when the wind reading is not within the legal limit.
 The use of wind reading only apply to these events- 100m, 200m, 110mh, 100mh, Long Jump and Triple Jump.
 One of the great setbacks in Southeast Asia is lack of concern among the track organizers about the use of wind gauge or wind reading.
-Before I go any further, let me tell you the fact that "controlling the wind gauge is the easiest work in athletics meet".
+Before I go any further, let me tell you a fact that "to control the wind gauge is the easiest work in athletics meet".

 Wind reading is usually expressed in meters per second (m/s).
-A positive reading (tailwind) means the wind is helping the athletes or blowing from behind, while a negative reading (headwind) refer to the a wind blowing against an athlete as he or she move forward.
-In the relevant events all the "negative wind" such as -0.5, -1.8, -3.0 are considered "legal", while "positive wind" would be considered legal as as long as it's not exceeding +2.0, means +2.1 is already illegal and related results could not be valued and ratified for record purpose in any statistics.
+A positive reading (tailwind) means the wind helps the athletes or blowing from behind, while a negative reading (headwind) refer to the a wind blowing against an athlete as he or she move forward.
+In the affected events, all the "negative wind" such as -0.5, -1.8, -3.0 are considered "legal", while "positive wind" would be considered legal as as long as it's not exceeded +2.0, means +2.01 would be illegal and relevant results may not be ratified for record purposes.

 What are their significance in the relation of athletes' performances?
 (A must read)

-Scientific research indicates that advantage (and disadvantage, too) of every 0.2m/s of wind is 0.01 second.
-It means a 0.5m/s of tailwind would help you to run faster by approximately 0.025s, whereas a headwind -0.5m/s would cost your time by 0.025 (same amount with tailwinds).
+Scientific research indicated that advantage (and disadvantage) of every 0.2m/s of wind is about 0.01 second.
+It means a 0.5m/s of tailwind would help athletes to run faster by approximately 0.025s, whereas a headwind -0.5m/s would cost the athletes' time by 0.025 (same amount with tailwinds).

 +1.0wind = 0.05s

 +3.0wind = 0.15s

 +4.0wind = 0.20s.